jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-14.md

-(ii) The ERC shall verify the reasonable amounts of claims petitioned by PSALM and determine the manner and duration by which full recovery of Stranded Debt and Stranded Contract Costs of NPC is attained: Provided, That the duration for such recovery shall not be shorter than fifteen (15) years nor longer than twenty-five (25) years.
+(ii) The ERC shall verify the reasonable amounts of claims petitioned by PSALM and determine the manner and duration by which full recovery of Stranded Debt and Stranded Contract Costs of NAPOCOR is attained: Provided, That the duration for such recovery shall not be shorter than fifteen (15) years nor longer than twenty-five (25) years.
 (iii) Any amount to be included for stranded cost recovery shall be